superRp/learnGit/readMe.txt

 hello
 insert
 111
-ruipeng is a handsome boy.
+ruipeng is a very handsome boy.